molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 **Proposed requrements**
 If needed a more extensive list of considerations and alternatives that might be checked when completing this story
+- [] discuss the proposed solution with product owner/PL
 - [] ...